Working Group on Gynaecology and Obstetrics

 Strengthening perinatal medicine

 Another focus is on improving cooperation between obstetricians and neonatologists (perinatal medicine).
 This cooperation is far less common in Laos than in Switzerland.
 However, in the event of complications during pregnancy, it is crucial for the survival and development of the newborn.
-In this context, the joint workshop with the neonatology specialist group in March 2025 was an important milestone.
+In this context, the joint workshop with our neonatology group in March 2025 was an important milestone.

 Early detection of cervical cancer